Film critic Maynard Druckert tonight panned the robotic delivery of the pre-flight safety demonstration on his evening flight from Newark to Boston.

 “It was a very pleasant release indeed when this grisly, poorly executed spectacle, eventually ground to a halt.
 Leaving this reviewer singularly unimpressed.”

-After the flight landed at Logan international airport, passengers say a by then incoherent Maynard was stretchered off the plane, alternately shouting ‘the horror, the horror’ and weeping like a motherless child.
+After the flight landed at Logan international airport, passengers say a by then incoherent Druckert was stretchered off the plane, alternately shouting ‘the horror, the horror’ and weeping like a motherless child.

-His office later issued a verbal statement saying, “It was probably that thing they all say.
-You know the one.
-Going through a dark time, mistakenly mixed alcohol and prescription meds.
-Demons?
-Blah blah.”
+His office later issued a verbal statement saying, “Mr Druckert was probably going through a dark time?
+Mistakenly mixed alcohol and prescription meds.
+Demons etc Blah blah blah.”